AurelianTactics/game-builder/README.md

 # Game Builder

 Testing using GitHub Actions to trigger Claude.
+Disabled.
+Example usage from the output: https://aureliantactics.github.io/game-builder/games/2/
+To renable, revert this: https://github.com/AurelianTactics/game-builder/blob/main/.github/workflows/build-game.yml#L11 and create a new API key and add to secrets

 ## How It Works